discretize/discretize-guides/fractals/cliffside/index.md

 <Tabs>
 <Tab specialization="warrior">
-You can take the *Cultist Hammer* and use <Skill id="21815"/> during the Portal jumping to nullify the high incoming damage.
+You can take the *Cultist Hammer* and use <Skill id="21815"/> during the portal jumping to nullify the high incoming damage.
 </Tab>

 <Tab specialization="ranger">
-Again, <Skill id="12638"/> from an offhand Axe helps pulling the Cultists to you.
+Again, <Skill id="12638"/> on offhand Axe helps pulling the Cultists to you.
 </Tab>
 </Tabs>